 A part-time student may be eligible for a TELS award.
 The award will be based on the total amount of credit hours in which a student is enrolled as of the census date.

 Example: Students enrolled in 6-8 hours may receive half of the TELS award.
 Students enrolled in 9-11 hours may receive 3/4 of the TELS award.
 Students enrolled in less than 6 hours will not receive an award for that semester but will remain eligible for future TELS awards as long as all other requirements continue to be met.

-Part-time students (6-11 hours) who receive TELS awards and drop below 6 hours will lose eligibility for the scholarship for that semester and all subsequent semesters thereafter--unless the TELS appeals process has been completed and approved by the Institutional Review Panel (IRP) to dropping the classes.
+Part-time students (6-11 hours) who receive TELS awards and drop below 6 hours will lose eligibility for the scholarship for that semester and all subsequent semesters thereafter--unless the TELS appeals process has been completed and approved by the Institutional Review Panel (IRP) prior to dropping the classes.
 For more information see Appeal Procedures for Continuation of TELS.

 Example: A student who has enrolled in 9-11 hours and has received a TELS award for three-quarter time will not lose eligibility for future TELS awards if the student drops to 6-8 hours after the 14th day of the semester.